How Cowboy used an unusual PR strategy to announce 2 funding rounds in 6 months

 First, we launched the product with a corporate and general oriented press release.
 We put the release under an embargo [using Prezly to schedule when we would publish the release] which gave us the time to carefully execute our PR plan of attack!

-What is the most challenging part about this kind of project - launching a startup?
+What's the most challenging part of launching a startup?

 You’re constantly in doubt if you’re making the right decisions.
 You’ve done it before, yet there is always the rush of a new project that makes you doubt yourself.
 I think this doubt is important, doubt means you care, doubt means you really want to create the maximum PR impact you can.